Surely not Messi to PSG? Neymar teases 'big' announcement

 Neymar – recovering from a fractured foot ahead of the World Cup in Brazil – posted a cryptic message to Twitter on Sunday.

-In a tweet including a photo of the pair, Neymar wrote: "When me and my friend #LeoMessi get together great things happen!
-I'll be telling you more very soon, stay tuned!"
+In a tweet including a photo of the pair, Neymar wrote: "When my friend and I #LeoMessi get together big things happen!
+I'm telling you guys more!
+Stay tuned!"

 It remains to be seen if the message involves the duo reuniting on the pitch, refers to commercial matters away from the field, or even relates to something else entirely.